-- Assessment growth data are obtained from the University of Missouri Columbia. - Growth calculations for the 2022 Annual Performance Report will include only English language arts and mathematics. - All growth values are truncated to the tenth.
+- Assessment growth data are obtained from the University of Missouri Columbia. - Growth calculations for the 2023 Annual Performance Report will include only English language arts and mathematics for grades 3-8.
+EOC Growth calculations will utilize all four required EOC assessments: Algebra I, English II, Biology I, and Government. - Future iterations of the Missouri Growth Model will include science assessments for grades 5 and 8. - All growth values are truncated to the tenth.